 Albion Square was once the location of a prominent hotel and backpackers.
 When the building was lost to the earthquakes, the community took the opportunity and transformed the wasteland into a community-minded space with the council further developing the site into what it is today.

 The Square is now home to a spectacular locally carved archway, a children’s play area, the historic Cenotaph and sculptures by local artists.
 Take time to relax and watch the world go or enjoy music from one of the local buskers.

 Head up into the hills behind Lyttelton for magnificent vistas over Whakaraupo/Lyttelton Harbour.
 The walk takes you through Urumau Reserve, which has been the focus of community native tree planting over the past few years.
 This 3.5 hour walk includes steep hill climbs and narrow cliff paths, ideal for the nimble-footed.
 Walking maps are available from the Lyttelton Harbour Information Centre.

 Follow the footsteps of early European settlers and walk the Bridle Path linking Christchurch to Lyttelton.
-Constructed in 1850 many horses were ridden or lead over the path hence the name.
-Along the path there are memorial seats honouring the pioneers and the first four ships to Canterbury.
-Enjoy breathtaking views of both Christchurch and Lyttelton at the top of the hill.
+Along the path, you'll find memorial seats honouring the pioneers and the first four ships to Canterbury who walked or rode over from Lyttelton.
+Enjoy sweeping 360 views of Christchurch and Lyttelton at the top of the hill.